That-Dev-Girl-Archives/thatdevgirl.com/_posts/2013-05-24-taming-my-frankenstein-monster-of-a-website.md

   - development
 ---

 It was a disaster.
 My website, that is.
 I started my site with good intentions.
 All I wanted was a simple site with some basic information about me.
 Maybe my resume, too.
 After all, any serious web developer needs a website.
-So, I created my simple, static website and published it using Fastmail’s file services.
+So, I created my simple, static website and published it using Fastmail's file services.
 I was already using [Fastmail](http://www.fastmail.fm/) for my e-mail and using a single service for my online needs was completely logical at the time.

 ## Then things got complicated...

 Later on, I decided that I wanted to publish my photos to my website.
 I love taking pictures and have a ton of digital photos dating back to the days when I used film and a scanner.
 I started out using a home-grown photo gallery, but that was quickly becoming a pain to maintain.
 Fastmail does not offer any advanced server support, so adding a more dynamic photo gallery on their servers was out of the question.

-Then, I discovered a miracle feature in Fastmail… the photo gallery.
+Then, I discovered a miracle feature in Fastmail... the photo gallery.
 I don’t remember the year I made this discovery, but it had to have been around 2005 or 2006.
 I loved it – all I needed to do was upload my photos to a folder and… bam!
 Instant photo gallery.
 Upload a CSS file to that folder and suddenly my photo album had the same UI as the rest of my website.
 Easy solution with no need to migrate my website.

 And then, I decided I wanted a blog.
 Why?
 Because blogging is cool.
 Everyone is doing it and I wanted in.
 So, I started a blog on LiveJournal (remember that?) and eventually migrated it to WordPress.
 I wanted to link my website and my blog together, but that seemed to be easier said than done.
-I cannot install WordPress on Fastmail’s servers and migrating my photo gallery, which at that point had become quite extensive, into a WordPress install would have taken a significant amount of effort.
+I cannot install WordPress on Fastmail's servers and migrating my photo gallery, which at that point had become quite extensive, into a WordPress install would have taken a significant amount of effort.

 Long story short, I took one look at my website analytics _(thank you Google)_ and decided that integrating the two sites was not worth the effort at the time.
 I experimented with different themes in WordPress to try to get it to match my main website, but it never felt quite right.